8e7an/dotvim/NOTES.md

 arr[3] = 'zar';
 arr[4] = 'gallah';

+Instead of the <Ctrl>+v, move lines in visual mode, I, edit in insert mode, then exit to apply those changes to multiple lines you can use, from any multi-line visual selection, the following to achieve the same result:

+`'<,'>norm I"` From visual mode insert " at the start of each line.

+`'<,'>norm A"` From visual mode append " to the end of each line.

 ### Math Calculations in Vim

 [Vim Calculator - VimTricks](https://vimtricks.com/p/vim-calculator/)

 Mathematical calculations can be done when in insert mode.
 For instance to get the result of a math equation:
 Doesn't seem to provide decimal values on division.

 `<Ctrl+r>={math equation}<enter>`